This story has been updated.

 According to a press release, in Virginia, Trex will build a new decking production facility and bring it on-line in the first quarter of 2021.
 In Nevada, the company will install additional production lines in phases, with some coming on-line in the third quarter of this year and others coming on-line in the first half of 2020.

 In the announcement, Trex said the capacity boost is part of the company’s continued strategy to cut into the wood decking market.
-Trex President and CEO Jim Cline noted particular success selling the company’s newly launched Enhance brand decking.
+Cline noted particular success selling the company’s newly launched Enhance brand decking.

-“Demand trends indicate the conversion from wood has accelerated at a faster pace than expected with our recent introduction of the Enhance decking products,” Cline stated.
+“Demand trends indicate the conversion from wood has accelerated at a faster pace than expected with our recent introduction of the Enhance decking products,” Cline stated in the announcement.
 “This has required that we accelerate our planned capacity expansion by one year.”

 Trex reported sales totaling nearly $180 million last year, up 8 percent over 2017.